 The OECD’s Task Force on Tax and Development was created in January 2010 following the Joint Meeting on Tax and Development between the Committee on Fiscal Affairs (CFA) and the Development Assistance Committee (DAC).
 Its members - OECD and developing countries, international and regional organisations, civil society and business - have since met in each year, most recently in Seoul, Korea in October 2013.
 Co-chaired by South Africa and the Netherlands, the role of the Task Force is to advise the OECD Committees in delivering a Tax and Development Programme to improve the enabling environment for developing countries to collect taxes fairly and effectively.

 The Task Force has identified four areas of work as key for developing countries efforts to mobilise domestic resources:

 Effective transfer pricing rules can enable developing countries collect the right amount of tax from multinational enterprises, counter cross-border profit shifting and create a predictable investment climate.
-A programme of caacity building is underway in Colombia, Ghana, Honduras, Kenya, Rwanda, Tanzania and Vietnam, along with support to regional organisations such as ATAF.
+A programme of capacity building is underway in Colombia, Ethopia, Ghana, Kenya, Rwanda, Tanzania, Vietnam, and Zambia along with support to regional organisations such as ATAF.
 These country initiatives are delivered in partnership with the EU and World Bank, and involve working closely with other international assistance.
 New tools are helping all stakeholders do their work more effectively:

 Work is underway to identify best practices in enabling public access to local statutory accounts (draft report Transparency in Reporting Financial Data by MNCs).
 The Task Force is also monitoring developments on ongoing government transparency initiatives and in particular the rules for implementing Section 1504 of the Dodd-Frank Act and proposals for revising the EU Transparency Directive.